wavefrontHQ/docs/pages/doc/ts_rawsum.md

 ```
 rawsum(<expression>[,metrics|sources|sourceTags|pointTags|<pointTagKey>])
 ```
-Returns the raw sum of the time series described by the expression.
+Returns the raw sum of the set of time series described by the expression.
-The results are computed only from real reported values.
+The results are computed using only real reported data values.
-Use [`sum()`](ts_sum.html) if you need interpolation.
+Use [`sum()`](ts_sum.html) to include interpolated values.

 ## Parameters
 <table>